edujuan/tool-calling-interview-prep/docs/04-security.md

    - Block outbound calls by default
    - Require approval for sensitive operations

+Breaking the trifecta reduces your risk, but it doesn't eliminate it.
+Even with perfect input sanitization and restricted data access, a determined attacker might find a way through.
+That's where defense-in-depth comes in - and the first layer is sandboxing.

 ---

 ## Sandboxing Strategies

+Think of sandboxing as building walls around your agent.
+Even if an attacker compromises the agent, the sandbox contains the damage.
+The agent can't escape to harm your system or steal data.

 Sandboxing limits the damage if an agent is compromised.
 Three levels of isolation: